thigu/terraform-kubernetes-helm-gcp/README.md

 $ terraform apply
 ```

-The create process has finished but the URL [http://cloud.thiagofmleite.com](http://cloud.thiagofmleite.com) returns HTTP 404 error.
+2. The create process has finished but the URL [http://cloud.thiagofmleite.com](http://cloud.thiagofmleite.com) returns HTTP 404 error.
 Considering that process includes 'ingress' service it requires some time to be done.
 Wait for 5 minutes and try again.

+3. Terraform freezes during `apply` procedures.
+Considering Terraform depends of a lot of other resources (i.e Internet connection, GCP service, etwork latency, chart repositories...) the apply or destroy process could freezes.
+If it happen you need to use Ctrl+C hotkeys and just try again.

 ## license